2006 SUPER LATE MODEL RULES

 protected with trim or beading.
 Care must be taken not to have any

-sharp, jagged or rough fasteners, brackets or anything else that
+sharp, jagged or rough fasteners, brackets or anything else that could

-could snag the driver’s suit when the driver exits the car.
+snag the driver’s suit when the driver exits the car.

-A substantial rock guard steel screen must be mounted in
+A substantial rock guard steel screen must be mounted in front of

-front of the driver to protect him from flying debris, and rocks.
+the driver to protect him from flying debris, and rocks.

-The wheel base width must be between a minimum of one hundred
+The wheel base width must be between a minimum of one hundred and

-and three inches (103”) and maximum of one hundred and five inches
+three inches (103”) and maximum of one hundred and five inches

-All frames must be of steel construction and must be a
+All frames must be of steel construction and must be a minimum of

-rectangular, with a minimum material thickness of .083 inches.
+minimum material thickness of .083 inches.

-If a round tube frame is used, the tubing must have a minimum
+If a round tube frame is used, the tubing must have a minimum of

-4130 Chrome Moly Steel or DOM for construction.
+Moly Steel or DOM for construction.

-If the rear bumper is stubbed, it may only extend a maximum
+If the rear bumper is stubbed, it may only extend a maximum of

-be rounded and directed eight inches towards the front of car.
+rounded and directed eight inches towards the front of car.

 No external rub rails are permitted.

-It is recommended that all cars be equipped with a tow hook
+It is recommended that all cars be equipped with a tow hook or

 All battery supports must be braced in at least two axes, two